 There is extreme risk to your security in Somalia and we advise against all travel.
 New Zealanders currently in Somalia are advised to leave.
-There is a high threat of terrorism, widespread armed conflict and a high level of violent crime and kidnappings.
-Piracy occurs frequently along the Somali coast.
+There is a significant threat from terrorism, kidnapping, widespread armed conflict and a high level of violent crime throughout the country.

 Piracy is common in the coastal waters off Somalia.
 Mariners are advised to be vigilant and to take appropriate precautionary measures in these waters.
 For more information view the International Maritime Bureau's piracy report.

-New Zealanders travelling or living in Somalia should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Somalia should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
 You should check that your travel insurance policy covers travel in Somalia – exclusions may well apply.
 Only very limited medical facilities are available in Somalia and there are shortages of even the most basic medical supplies.